MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

-AfterwWords will cover the different subject hereunder:
+AfterwWords will cover the different subjects hereunder:

-- It will suggest many letters template, allowing users to have a wider range of choice to complete and write there own letters.
+- It will suggest many letter templates, allowing users to have a wider range of choices to complete and write their own letters.
-- It will also gather french instances (such as EDF, France connect, ...) in one place.
+- It will also gather French instances (such as EDF, France Connect, ...) in one place.
-- Users can chose the intended instances by checking their names within a page.
+- Users can choose the intended instances by checking their names within a page.
 - AfterWords would have a database to store all the necessary documents for the said instances above.
-- AfterWords would save time and energy to mourners.
+- AfterWords would save time and energy for mourners.

 ---